-The preset frequencies will be lost if your vehicle's battery goes dead or is disconnected.
+The preset frequencies will be lost if your vehicle's battery goes dead or is disconnected with a strong signal.

-SCAN - The SCAN function samples all the stations with strong signals on the selected band.
-To activate it, press the SEEK/SCAN button until you hear a beep, then release it.
-The system will scan up the band for a station with a strong signal.
 When it finds one, it will stop and play that station for approximately five seconds.
 If you do nothing, the system will then scan for the next strong station and play that for five seconds.
 When it plays a station that you want to continue listening to, press the SEEK/SCAN button again.